port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples.md

 # Examples

+Use the index on the right side of the page to find to example with the resource you’re looking to export.

-## Mapping ECS clusters and ECS services
+## ECS clusters and ECS services

 In this step-by-step example, you will export your `ECS clusters` and `ECS services` to Port.